-The EPA issued a rule in 2012 which is referred to as the Cross-State Air Pollution Rule ("CSAPR") that would require significant reductions in $SO_2$ and $NO_x$ emissions in a number of states, including Nebraska.
+The EPA issued a rule in 2012 which is referred to as the Cross-State Air Pollution Rule ("CSAPR") that would require significant reductions in SO2 and NOx emissions in a number of states, including Nebraska.
 CSAPR compliance periods went into effect on January 1, 2015.
-Based on the current CSAPR allocation methodology and current generation projections through 2023, the District expects to have sufficient CSAPR allowances to cover affected facilities emission requirements over that timeframe, but may be required to purchase additional allowances in the future.
+Based on the current CSAPR allocation methodology and current generation projections through 2024, the District expects to have sufficient CSAPR allowances to cover affected facilities emission requirements through 2024, but may be required to purchase additional allowances in the future.